billster45/ScienceCritAI/README.md

 ---

 ### [Paper Review: The Impact of Large Language Models on Scientific Writing: Evidence from a Large-Scale Analysis of PubMed Abstracts](https://billster45.github.io/ScienceCritAI/LLM_delve_20240812_144249.html)
-**Why read this:** This paper is worth reading as it provides a comprehensive analysis of the impact of Large Language Models (LLMs) on scientific writing, revealing that at least 10% of PubMed abstracts in 2024 were likely influenced by LLMs.
-The study's novel methodology highlights significant shifts in vocabulary usage, particularly an increase in stylistic words, suggesting a transformative effect of LLMs on the writing style within scientific literature.
+**Why read this:** This paper is worth reading as it provides a comprehensive analysis of the impact of Large Language Models (LLMs) on scientific writing, revealing significant changes in vocabulary usage in PubMed abstracts following the introduction of ChatGPT.
+The findings highlight a shift towards stylistic language in scientific communication, suggesting that LLMs are reshaping how research is presented, which could have profound implications for academic writing and publishing practices.

 **Date:** 2024-08-12

 ---

-*Last updated: 2025-08-24 09:59:26 UTC*
+*Last updated: 2025-08-27 18:21:54 UTC*

-*Total papers: 135*
+*Total papers: 136*